UduakUmanah10/HazardHunter/README.md

 Community Watch:

 - [ ] continous updates
-Continuous updates to enhance the app's features, security, and usability based on user feedback and emerging safety pratices.
+Continuous updates to enhance the app's features, security, and usab./gradlew buildility based on user feedback and emerging safety pratices.